 - Trauma to the head or neck

 Also, here are other known factors that can increase your risk of developing TMJD:

 - Stress Levels – Individuals with high-stress levels are significantly more at risk of getting TMJ dysfunction.
-Why?
-It is because stress can not only trigger people to clench their jaws.
-It also increases levels of inflammation in the body.
+It triggers clenching of the jaw muscles and increases levels of inflammation in the body.
 Stress also interferes with the body’s average hormone balance.

 - Gender – Women are more likely to develop TMJ issues.
-At least 90% of individuals who visit a doctor for a TMJ issue are females.
+At least 90% of individuals who visit a TMJ disorders chiropractor are females.
 It can be due to many factors such as stress, hormonal influence, sleep disturbances, or anxiety.